Resolution Dependence in Magnetohydrodynamic Simulations of Neutrino-Driven Core-Collapse Supernovae: Results

 We begin our analysis with a comparison of the bulk dynamics of our suite of models.
 Figure~\ref{fig:Exp_shock} shows the angle-averaged shock radius (left) along with the diagnostic explosion energy $E_\mathrm{expl}$ \citep{Buras2006} for all models (right).
 Here, the diagnostic explosion energy is defined as an integral over the region that is nominally unbound,

 and $e_\mathrm{tot}$ is the total energy density, i.e., the sum of the internal, kinetic, gravitational, and magnetic energy density.

 We find that the shock radii of all models are initially very similar but start to deviate between 0.15\,s and 0.20\,s post-bounce, where shock revival occurs for these models.
 Similar to the hydrodynamic models of \citet{Nagakura2019} and \citet{Melson2020}, after revival, the shock expansion appears to be correlated to the resolution, with the highest resolution models expanding the fastest.
 The highest and lowest resolution models have up to a 38\% difference in shock radii.
 We note that, aside from small stochastic differences, the average shock radius is largely independent of the initial magnetic field strength.
 This is shown by comparing models of the same resolution but different initial magnetic field strengths, vLRes to vLRes10 and MRes to MRes10.
 Before shock revival, we do not see any clear difference between the shock expansion in all models, regardless of the resolution.
 This differs from the hydrodynamic resolution study of \citet{Nagakura2019}, where the increased turbulent pressure leads to a 10-20\,km increase in the stalled shock radius for their high-resolution model.
 We do not see such an additional effect of turbulence in our MHD models because turbulent kinetic energy is being efficiently converted into magnetic energy, leaving the turbulent pressure reasonably similar between the models.
 The increase in turbulent energy is instead seen as an increase in magnetic energy in the gain region.
 We thus do not find any clear signs of the higher resolution models imparting more turbulent pressure.
-A visual inspection of Figure~\ref{fig:2D_Slice} shows an increase in small-scale structure in the entropy slices as well as an increase in magnetic field strengths at these scales as we increase the resolution.
+A visual inspection of Figure~\ref{fig:2D_Slice} shows that increasing resolution leads to progressively finer structure in both the entropy and magnetic field distributions.
+Entropy plumes become increasingly fragmented, with additional instabilities emerging along plume boundaries.
+The magnetic field morphology evolves from relatively smooth structures at low resolution to highly intermittent thin filaments at high resolution.
+These features are consistent with the development of a turbulent cascade and reduced numerical dissipation.
+Despite the increasing small-scale complexity, the overall large-scale morphology of the convective region remains broadly similar across models.
 We discuss the dynamics of the gain region in more detail in Section~\ref{subsec:Gain}.